mtwilliams-code/prereqs/README.md

 -------------------
 + Implementation should be in `prereqs/src/main/java/com/blinkendorf/app/`.
 + Cucumber features should be in `prereqs/src/test/resources/cucumber/`.
-  These could really be anywhere, see "Running Cucumber tests..." below.
+  *These could really be anywhere, see "Running Cucumber tests..." below.*
-+ Cucumber Step Definitons should be in `prereqs/src/test/java/com/blinkendorf/ app/steps/`.
++ Cucumber Step Definitons should be in `prereqs/src/test/java/com/blinkendorf/app/steps/`.
-+ Cucumber jUnit runner should be in `prereqs/src/test/java/com/blinkendorf/app/ runner`
++ Cucumber jUnit runner should be in `prereqs/src/test/java/com/blinkendorf/app/runner`

 Maven basic commands